 Borax weed killer can be used in lawns, but use cautiously.
 Anything overused can cause damage to other plants.
 Most commonly used for killing “Creeping Charlie” or “Ground Ivy”, the US Department of Agriculture recommends this recipe to cover 1000 square feet of lawn.
-A borax solution will also kill ants!
 Check out ‘The Gardening Cook‘ and their take on borax weed killer spray.

 - 1 Cup Powdered Borax

 How to make weed killer with rubbing alcohol

 Another safe weed killer option.
 Use this solution on a sunny day for best results.

 - 2 Tablespoons Rubbing Alcohol